Polarity Therapy Training and Careers

 Polarity Therapy Career Outlook

 Relative to massage therapy, polarity therapy careers will grow at a fast rate over the course of the next decade.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, massage therapists can anticipate a 22% increase in employment through 2028.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, massage therapists can anticipate an increase in employment.
 Some reasons for the exceptional job growth in massage-oriented professions include the increasing popularity of touch therapy and natural health alternatives combined with an expanding spa and wellness industry.

 Polarity Therapy Salary